 Courses: Two courses -one in biology and one in geology – are offered and serve as the primary mode of training students in electron microscopy and x-ray microanalysis.

-Greg Anderson, Assistant in Instruction in Biology, overseas activities in the lab and assists in any course using the facility, providing much of the hands-on training, and provides outreach programming.
+Greg Anderson, Assistant in Instruction in Biology, oversees activities in the lab and assists in any course using the facility, providing much of the hands-on training, and providing outreach programming.
 Students and staff are also trained via small group or individual tutorials on an as need basis.